judilsteve/VerySimpleFileHost/README.md

 Media such as audio and video can be streamed, with full support for seek operations (via HTTP range requests).
 Administrators can configure MIME type mappings so that files automatically open in the right application.

 # Install and Run
-If you intend to deploy on shared infrastructure (e.g. if the machine that will be running VSFH has other duties or has access to your local network) and especially if you intend to expose VSFH to the internet, [containerised deployment](https://github.com/judilsteve/vsfh-podman) is highly recommended.

-Bare metal deployment instructions are provided below, but this deployment pattern is only recommended for use inside a trusted network behind a firewall, or in a well-isolated hosting environment (e.g. a cloud VPS, or a bastion host in a DMZ).

 ## Prerequisites
 - Node v16 and matching npm\*